Fosterinc7/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that prints all natural numbers from n to 98, followed by a newline
+Write a function that prints the n times tablle,starting with 0